 God’s name is Yah.
 Really, that’s what it boils down to.
 A summary of Wonderful Yah, as I understand what of it I read (I found myself skimming when things became redundant and condescending), can be summarized in one sentence.
 God is one—Father, Son, and Holy Spirit.

 That’s it.
 That’s what this book teaches.
 It’s a long, pedantic treatise on the Godhead written with the assumption that the reader can’t possibly understand this concept without knowing the meaning of each Hebraic letter, the meanings behind them, and the different additions to the common spelling practices of Hebrew.

-I confess that the way things were written made me fear for heretical teaching.
+I confess that the way things were written made me fear for heretical teaching in Wonderful Yah.
 I don’t think it’s there.
 I think most, if not all of what he actually tries to share is Biblical.
 Where I take issue is that he writes as if he has unlocked some great mystery that no one can possibly understand without knowing these Hebraic origins of God’s name.
 I disagree.
 I’ve never met anyone who had half as much trouble understanding that God is both one and three as Mr. Marx asserts.

 Yes, the study is interesting.
 No, it isn’t anything new or amazing.
 It’s simply an overly-dramatized retelling of basic Bible doctrine utilizing the roots of the Hebrew spelling of God’s name as the premise for understanding.

 While this makes it sound as if I’m upset that I spent so much time on the book, I’m actually not.
 I’m thankful for the review copy provided to me, and while I wish I could write a more glowing, favorable review, I am not sorry that I read it.
 I may even go over certain parts again.
 Should I find that I change my mind about some things, I’ll be sure to adjust my review accordingly.